For a reporter, you sure have a strange way of doing your job. The Wolf:

 - One character in Hikkatsu not only was raised by pigeons, but learned martial arts from them as well.

-- Spider-Woman The original version of the Marvel Comics Jessica Drew had her raised among the High Evolutionary's menagerie of Petting Zoo People and Beast Men — meaning that she had no idea how to interact with normal humans when she finally entered the outside world, and tended to creep out everyone she met.
+- Spider-Woman.
+The original version of the Marvel Comics Jessica Drew had her raised among the High Evolutionary's menagerie of Petting Zoo People and Beast Men.
+In fact, she was one of them herself, being a hyper-evolved spider, although that was retconned away very quickly.
+Meaning that she had no idea how to interact with humans when she finally entered the outside world, and tended to creep out everyone she met, although that was at least as much due to her pheromone powers.
 The recent Retcon version of her origin eliminates this, though.

 - Black Condor - Golden Age superhero Black Condor was raised by Condors who taught him to fly, speak English, build a death ray and enough about United States Law and Politics that he could easily impersonate the dead senator who he happened to be physically identical to.
 Black Condor first appeared in Crack Comics #1, which is appropriate, since that is apparently what his creators were on when they thought up his origin.

 - Ran from Blue Sonnet was raised by wolves, yet she has a normal personality and skills.
 She was simply a normal school girl in her primary personality with a secondary personality who had a more aggressive personality and phenomenal cosmic power for reasons that had nothing to do with her wolf parents.
 Way to waste a backstory hook!

 - Aquaman - The current backstory of Aquaman himself is that he was raised by dolphins until he was twelve years old, and the entire time earnestly believed he was one of them.